2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/20-04/24 First reeds sprout

-April 20th, 2025-April 24th is Spring-First stage of KOKUU (Grain rains)-16th KOU “First reeds sprout.”
+April 20th, 2025-April 24th is Spring-Start of KOKUU (Grain rains)-16th KOU “First reeds sprout.”
 The 24-SEKKI (24 major divisions of season in the year) has progressed one step further to become “KOKUU” (Grain rains).
 The rain of “KOKUU” is said to irrigate all kinds of grains.
 In the old days when weather forecasting was not well developed, The telling about KOKUU season has been used as a guide for preparing such as rice planting.
 Under the spring rain, reeds also start to sprout all at once.

 The reeds around the CHIKUMA River are withering away, but you can see new green leaves sprouting if you look closely.
 The reeds have withered remaining in their original shape, so it is hard to see, but you can see new green leaves sprouting if you look closely.